FASHION

 cropped wide leg frayed jeans with pink satin top

-That’s the key.
-Because let’s be honest—frayed hems can walk a fine line.
-Worn correctly, they’re fresh and modern.
-But worn the wrong way, they can start to feel tired, ragged, and a little too “weekend laundry day.”
+Let’s be honest—frayed hems can walk a fine line.
+Worn correctly, can look cute and modern.
+But worn the wrong way, they can feel tired, ragged, and a little too “weekend laundry day.”

-In 2025, frayed hem jeans are still around—but they’re evolving.
+In 2026, you can still find frayed hem jeans —but they’ve evolved.
 We’re seeing softer, cleaner versions of the trend.
 No more shredded strings halfway up the leg.
 It’s all about intentional edges—release hems, step hems, or tulip shapes.
-The look is more polished, more refined, and, yes, more flattering, especially for those over 40.
+The look is “neater”, more polished, and, for my taste more flattering, especially for gals over 40.

-These cropped wide-leg jeans are from Lysse.
+These cropped wide-leg jeans are from Lyssé.
+(Lyssé is a great new brand I’ve discovered for women our age).
 They have a very neat-looking double fringe hem on them.
 I’m showcasing them with a classy satin wrap top, and you can see that the look is casual yet quite sophisticated.

 So if you’re curious, here’s how to make frayed hems look classy, current, and 100% polished and on point (without giving up the fun).